 Sore Throat and Other Throat Problems

-Looks at symptoms of sore throat caused by virus and bacteria infections and irritants.
+Briefly discusses symptoms of sore throat caused by virus and bacteria infections and irritants.
 Covers common cold, mononucleosis (mono), strep throat, and flu.
 Covers symptoms such as swollen glands and pain.
-Discusses antibiotics and home treatment medicines.
+Offers interactive tool to help decide when to seek care.
+Also offers home treatment tips.

 Broken Nose (Nasal Fracture)